You are more likely to keep active if you are having fun and have friends to enjoy yourself with.

 We all know how important it is to have active interests, to be able to take part in these alongside your friends, always having fun and learning along the way.

-We are very proud of the variety of workshops and activities we are providing in our community, at our Art Studio and in our growing Friendship Group.
+We are very proud of the variety of workshops and activities we are providing in our community and in our growing Friendship Group.

 Please follow the links below to find out what you would like to do.

 We are all about people, fun, friendship and having new experiences in a safe and supported environment.

 The variety of the activities on offer will engage you, nurture your ambitions and enrich your life.
 What will get your attention?

 Our varied programme of activities is kindly supported by the Brighton District Nursing Association Trust, Chalk Cliff Trust, Ernest Kleinwort Charitable Trust, Heart Research UK and Subway, and Arnold Clark Community Fund.

 Following the great success of our Friendship Group in helping so many people to make new friends and try new things, the format of the group will be changing to include more people through bigger events.

 With thanks to Brighton & Hove City Council for funding new changes over the coming year, the new group will give people the opportunity to volunteer as part of an events team, who will plan and organise events for Grace Eyre.